 Switches the wavelength used for measurement.
 Wavelength can be changed even during measurement.
 In this case, the measurement restarts with the new wavelength setting.

-When set to All, the measurement is continued while switching the wavelength for an identical measurement port.
+When set to All, the measurement is continued while changing the wavelengths that can be measured..